Guarding against moths this summer

 Since these moths shun bright light, you’ll rarely find them in busy areas of the home.
 Where they tend to thrive is in clothing that’s packed away into a closet or on carpets underneath furniture.

-- Keep clean – Keeping your home clean and vacuuming regularly will help keep moths at bay, and if you’re in the habit of cleaning regularly you are likely removing them without knowing it.
-Vacuuming is enough to remove eggs from the carpet before they have an opportunity to hatch, so don’t be tempted to skip those hard to reach spots under the bed or in the back of your wardrobe.
+- Keep clean – Keeping your home clean and hoovering regularly will help keep moths at bay – you are likely already removing them without knowing it.
+A hoover will remove eggs from the carpet before they have an opportunity to hatch, so don’t be tempted to skip those hard to reach spots under the bed or in the back of the wardrobe.

 - Wash up first – Before you pack away any clothing between seasons, make sure you wash any items that have been worn to rid them of moth eggs and any scents that might attract pests.